JackAce/Roulette-System-Catalog-Data-Entry-Guidelines/README.md

 Here's an example of the JSON generated for the "Double Street Martingale" bet ($125):
     `{"wheelType":1,"wagers":{"x6-4-9":25,"x6-10-15":25,"x6-16-21":25,"x6-22-27":25,"x6-28-33":25}}`

 Copy the JSON and replace the JSON that is in the `bettingTiers` array.
+If there are multiple betting tiers to define, then separate each one with a comma (`,`)

 Here's an example of the `bettingTiers` section of the JSON with two bets inserted: